Skip to main content

 Jeanne M. Fair

-Jeanne M. Fair (SANTA FE, NM) is a scientist at Los Alamos National Laboratory with a focus in ornithology, infectious disease ecology, and climate change.
+Jeanne M. Fair is a scientist at Los Alamos National Laboratory.
+Her work focuses on ornithology, infectious disease ecology, and climate change.